Cris7777/MSiA423-Project-Repo/README.md

 ## Project Charter

-**Vision**: To enable users find players right for their virtual soccer teams.
+**Vision**: To calculate player scores based on different attributes and enable users find players right for their virtual soccer teams.

 **Mission**: Enable users to search for players needed for their teams and produce similar player recommendations based on their entries.